7 - 09

 - Fixed versus Variable Rate Debt.
 Historical trends indicate that variable rate debt provides the lowest cost of capital, but variable rate debt would introduce operating budget volatility from rising interest rates.
 Endowment assets, interest rate caps and swaps, and rate stabilization funds all can help to manage variable rate exposure.
 The university should consider historical interest rates when considering fixed versus variable rate exposure.
 The specific amount of variable rate exposure would depend on market conditions and the type of facility to be financed.
 Before issuing variable rate bonds, the university should determine the assumed variable rate for budget purposes, and its plans to address positive and negative variances from the assumed rate.

 - Retirement of Principal.
-Bonds issued by the university may mature in annual or periodic installments, either as serial bonds or as term bonds with mandatory redemtption requirements.
+Bonds issued by the university may mature in annual or periodic installments, either as serial bonds or as term bonds with mandatory redemption requirements.
 A bullet bond structure is one in which all of the principal of the entire bond issue matures on one date.
-This structure is is usually associated with variable rate bonds.
 Bullet maturities provide operating flexibility.
 However, bullet maturities require the financial discipline to charge the current budget for principal amortization that will not occur for several decades.
 The budget impact of bullet maturities should be determined prior to issuance.
 To offset the long-term refinancing risk of bullet maturities, the university should not structure all its bonds as bullet maturities and should structure other bonds as serial or term bonds with periodic amortization of principal.
-Also, the university may consider optional early redemption of bullet bonds to reduce the outstanding principal amount of a bullet maturiy issue if it can be accomplished without payment of a premium.
 Serial, term or bullet bonds may be structured with optional call features that permit them to be retired prior to maturity by early redemption.
 Typically redemption is at par for variable rate bonds; with fixed rate bonds the market may require payment of a premium.
 The university's administration has the opportunity to serve as a "central bank" charging debt service for a particular project to the appropriate budget, and recycling the principal portion of the repayment to fund a different project.
 While this approach introduces some record keeping complexity, the university will issue bonds less frequently, reducing its risks related to market timing, and transaction costs.

 - Credit Rating Debt Capacity and Operating Capacity to Service Debt.
 The university should understand the potential impact of any increased debt on its credit rating and the cost of bond insurance before issuing new debt.
 The university's decision to issue additional debt should be primarily focused on the strategic importance of the new facility and not solely on the potential impact of a change in credit ratings or increase in bond insurance premium.
 The university should continue to monitor the financial performance of peer institutions because the university's credit ratings are a combination of absolute and relative performance versus peers.
 In addition to credit rating considerations, the university will need to analyze its ability to service any additional debt without adversely impacting operating budgets.

 - Taxable versus Tax-exempt Debt.
 The university may need to issue taxable debt in the future, depending on the use of the facility.
-For example, if the university decided to pursue a public/private partnership related to research or to finance real estate for strategic purposes, taxable finance/ing may be required.
+For example, if the use of a facility includes a significant portion of private use or requires flexibility for a future change in use, taxable debt may be preferred.
 The university should continue to maximize the amount of tax-exempt bonds in the debt portfolio to reduce interest expense.